 Could CBDCs be a solution to recently encountered problems?

 What could be a solution?
-Central Bank Digital Currencies (CBDCs).
+CBDCs.
 Central banks need a solution to bring efficiency with the transfer of value, and CBDCs bring this by utilising a shared infrastructure.
 CBDCs are gaining significant momentum, too.
 Since the outbreak of COVID-19, there have been some major movements from governments regarding CBDC adoption:

 - 24 March: China completes basic function of ‘top priority’ digital Yuan